 Clothing Essentials: With increasing altitude, the temperature falls in the valley and weather can change very abruptly in this region.
 Thunderstorms and sudden snowfalls do cause a sharp drop in temperature turning an otherwise warm day into a cold one in a matter of minutes.
 Woolens are essential when visiting Manali.
 In summers, light woolens with a scarf for the evenings will have you prepared should it get chilly.
 Those who do not intend to carry heavy woolens, you can always buy handcrafted shawls, jackets, sweaters, gloves and socks from the shops on Mall Road.

-By Rail: Broad gauge trains travel upto Pathankot, from where a narrow gauge train takes you to Jogindernagar.
-The Jogindernagar-Mandi distance of 55 kilometers can be covered by road.
+Rail: Broad gauge trains travel up to Pathankot, from where a narrow gauge train takes you to Joginder Nagar.
+The distance between Joginder Nagar and Manali has to be covered by road transport.